getangar/getangar/README.md

 🌱 I’m currently learning new frameworks for the development of desktop applications 😆

 What can you find here?
 I have a couple of repositories I use to share demo projects and/or samples about the fundamentals of software development.
-This content is usually created in C# using the latest .NET framework available.
+This content is usually created in with the programming languages and frameworks I love most.

 #### Social Accounts
 - 🧑‍🚀:[GitHub](https://github.com/getangar/)